How Do Spinal Cord Injuries Affect the Bladder?

-Spinal cord injury has a profound effect upon bladder as well as bowel function.
+Spinal cord injuries have a profound effect on bladder as well as bowel function.
 There are several patterns of bladder dysfunction that develop.
 The problems that occur are very dependent on how the bladder and the urinary sphincter respond to spinal cord injury.
 The bladder can generally be either severely contracted and spastic or dilated without any contractile function (atonic).

 These types of bladder problems are treated very differently.
 The first can lead to kidney failure through very high pressures that are generated within the bladder.
 These patients need close monitoring to make sure that pressures are not high and may need treatments to decrease the pressure and resultant leakage, which often occurs.
 In the second type of bladder dysfunction, the main problem is with adequate emptying of the bladder.
 Usually these patients need to perform intermittent catheterization in order to empty their atonic bladder.

 One issue that is a common problem is the use of chronic catheters in patients that have had a spinal cord injury.
 Most patients that have a spinal cord injury do not empty their bladder reliably and for this reason it is common to see patients that rely on a chronic indwelling catheter.
 This catheter is either placed in the urethra or through a puncture in the abdomen above the pubic bone.
 The catheter placed in the urethra is known as a Foley catheter and the one placed through the abdomen is known as a suprapubic catheter.